kailash-manasarovar/statement/docs/timeline/2026/july.md

 ## Loka yoga

 - I decide to try and do productive things with my time while I'm stalked endlessly by international security services and criminal gangs.
-- I sign up for Yoga Teacher Training with Loka Yoga in Bali: https://lokayogaschool.com/ about three weeks before I attend, but I've been looking at the courses in Bali online for months already.
+- I sign up for Yoga Teacher Training with Loka Yoga in Bali: https://lokayogaschool.com/ about three weeks before I attend, but I've been looking at courses in Bali online for months already.
 - It's agents.
 Everyone there.
 Is an agent.
 - I even knew one of them personally from over ten years previous - but I'm not telling that story, someone else can when the time is right.
 - The whole thing is set up for me.
-- I endure an intense psychological-breaking day or two, enhanced with spiked drugs - this was really horrible - and so I quickly realize they're not who they say they are, but something is very interesting about what's going on, so I'm hooked on finding out the truth, and so I tell them I'm only coming in for the yoga at the beginning of the day.
+- I endure an intense psychological-breaking day or two, enhanced with spiked drugs - this was really horrible - and so I quickly realize they're not who they say they are, but something is very interesting about what's going on, so I'm hooked on finding out the truth, and so, after a couple of days of pure torture, I tell them I'm only coming in for the yoga at the beginning of the day.
-- They make sure that, by making the rest of the sessions excruciating, that if I don't run away immediately, I'll only come to in the mornings.

 !!! danger  "I wonder what might have happened..."
     - If I'd freaked out and ran away immediately.